It’s the hidden SEO/website problem that affects thousands of UK businesses.

 This post could save you money AND make you money.

-Louise, your ideal customer, is looking to buy a product online.
-She searches on Google and your product page appears.
+- Louise, your ideal customer, is looking to for a product/service like yours.
+She searches on Google and your website appears.

-She clicks on your page in the search results, eager to get the final bits of information before she buys.
+- She clicks on one of the links to your website.
+She’s eager to get the final bits of information before she buys.

-After she clicks, instead of the product on the page, she sees an unhelpful message: “404 – Page cannot be found.”
+- After she clicks, instead of the page she was expecting, she sees an unhelpful message: “404 – Page cannot be found.”

-Louise realises there’s no easy way to find the product she came to see.
+- Louise realises there’s no easy way to find the product/service she came to see.

-She’s frustrated, but no problem.
-There are other websites showing in the Google results that offer the same product or service.
+- She’s frustrated, but no problem.
+There are other websites showing in the Google results that offer a similar product or service.

-Of course, as a business owner you must avoid this experience at all costs.
-But all too often, it happens and the small business owner never knows.
+Of course, as a business owner, director or manager, you must avoid this experience at all costs.
+But all too often, this experience happens and the SME business owner never knows.

 If your business gets this wrong, £100s or £1000s could come off your bottom line every month.